ajuncaj/wizard_game/README.md

 # wizard_game
 My first fully fledged game project!
-An arcade inspired, platforming, twin stick shooter themed around wizards being pulled through crazy dimensions to get stronger and fight flashy enemies and bosses.
+An arcade inspired, platforming, twin stick shooter themed around wizards being pulled through crazy dimensions to get stronger to fight flashy enemies and bosses.

 ## Technical details
 This game's main purpose was to get a solid understanding of godot and how game development works with my pre-existing CS understanding.
 It's been a fun process, and I look forward to exploring the engine more while building my skillset.
 Things shown off in this project include: